Mjolnir-MD/Mjolnir/README.md

 $ make test # optional
 ```

+After this, you will find executable in `bin` directory.

 `g++-5` and `clang++-3.7` on `Ubuntu`, `clang++` on `OS X` are tested on
 [Travis CI](https://travis-ci.org/ToruNiina/Mjolnir).

 ## Dependency

 Mjolnir depends on Boost C++ Library and toml11.

 These libraries are automatically downloaded in the CMake script.
 You need nothing to install.